 Residence Hall Staff Training

 Resident directors and resident assistants receive extensive training during the month of August in preparation for the academic year.
 The director of residential life conducts and oversees all training for the staff on the issues of sexual assault and harassment.
 Any individual who believes that he or she is being subjected to sexual harassment should utilize the mediation and resolution procedures as described in the Student Handbook, whereby an immediate response and investigation will commence.
-Sexual offenses can be reported to the dean of students, the director of residential life or the office of public safety 24 hours a day.
+Sexual offenses can be reported to the dean of students, the director of residential life or the Department of Public Safety 24 hours a day.

 If you elect to initiate a formal University charge against another student or group of students, the charges should be put in writing and filed with the dean of students.
 The victim and the student against whom the complaint is lodged must represent themselves during a judicial process.
 However, a member of the Student Affairs staff can be assigned to either party, if so desired, to act as a support person throughout the process.

 Possible sanctions for those found in violation of sexual offense policies range up to and include suspension and/or expulsion from the University.
 Both the victim and the student against whom the complaint is lodged will be informed of the outcome of the judicial investigation.
 A request for change of residence hall assignment (when the victim and the respondent live in the same residence hall) or a request for academic change (when the victim and the respondent are in the same classes) will be handled by the dean or assistant dean of students.

 A student who is the victim of a sexual offense may utilize the services of the Counseling Center located at Rose Hill in the O'Hare Hall Health Center, at Lincoln Center in Residence Hall, Room 211.
 Psychologists will provide supportive and confidential counseling.
 In emergency situations, professional staff are contacted to respond during off-hours.
 Members of the Office of Student Affairs are also available to discuss sexual assault and rape incidents and make referrals.